Search Animal Control Or Services jobs

 Job Requirements and Minimum Qualifications

-• Capture and impounds wild, stray, licensed and unlicensed domestic animals and livestock running at large.
+• Capture and impound wild, stray, unlicensed domestic animals and livestock running at large.

 • Capture abused/neglected, injured, sick, abandoned, dead, or aggressive animals; quarantines animals suspected of being rabid, if needed.